 - Fuel display : Drivers consume 15% less fuel by seeing the feedback from a fuel consumption display – if your vehicle has one, use it.

 5 Tips for buying a fuel efficient vehicle

 Shopping smart can help you save money on fuel.
 If you’re buying a new or used car or looking for a hybrid car.
 Here are five tips for buying a fuel-efficient vehicle.

 - Buy less horsepower : The bigger the engine, the greater the horsepower, and the more fuel it will consume.
 The smaller the engine, the more cost affordable.

 - Choose a small vehicle : Generally speaking, the smaller a vehicle, the less fuel it will consume.
 Narrowing down the smallest version of the vehicle will help you save money in the showroom and on the road.

 - Simplify drivetrain : Front-wheel drive is often more fuel-efficient compared to all-wheel and four-wheel drive.

-- Avoid unnecessary add ons : turbocharged engines, permanent roof racks, remote starters are a few of the ways fuel may be wasted from aerodynamic drag or idling your vehicle.
+- Avoid unnecessary add ons : Turbocharged engines, permanent roof racks, and remote starters are a few of the ways fuel may be wasted from aerodynamic drag or idling your vehicle.